 There is now a transaction type category on the Accounts and Taxes page called Pending payments:

-The Pending Payments transaction type category with include a separate line for each type of pending payment allowing you to separate out the account mapping and easily locate any pending transaction lines in your account:
+The Pending Payments transaction type category will include a separate line for each type of pending payment, allowing you to separate out the account mapping and easily locate any pending transaction lines in your account:

 We can help

-We want to make this transition as simple as possible.
-If you have any questions regarding this change, please contact our friendly support team via the chat icon in the bottom right corner.
+We want to assist you in facilitating this transition as smoothly as possible.
+If you have any questions regarding this change, please contact our friendly support team.
 We are happy to help with any questions or clarification required.